 Latitude: 48º 7' 39.37" N (48.1276) Longitude: 122º 29' 57.12" W (-122.4992)

 The park has 88 standard sites, two hiker / biker sites, five cabins, one dump station, two restrooms and two showers.
 Utility campsites are not available at the park.
 The upper camping loop has pull-through sites (sites 43-88) and are better suited for RVs of up to 40 feet.
 All campsites are first come, first served.

 The park offers one kitchen shelter and a group camp that accommodates a maximum of 100 people.
 The group camping area has restrooms and showers.
 Fees vary with size of the group.

-The five cabins at Camano Island are in a diverse mature forest with views of Saratoga Passage.
-Each cabin is 12-by-20-feet in size and is furnished with one folding futon couch that sleeps two, one bunk bed that sleeps three, and a table with five chairs.
+The five cabins at Camano Island are in a diverse mature forest with a peak-a-boo view of Saratoga Passage.
+Each cabin is 12-by-20-feet in size and can sleep up to five people.
+Furnishings include one double bed, a bunk bed with a twin on top and a full bed on the bottom and a table with five chairs.
 Each cabin provides a fire ring, an upright pedestal grill, picnic table, and an 8-foot covered porch.
 For more information, visit our cabins and yurts page.
-Reservation requests can also be made by email at firstname.lastname@example.org.
+Reservation requests can also be made by email at email@example.com.

 Earliest inhabitants of Camano Island were the Kikalos and Snohomish Indians, who used the island for a summer dwelling while gathering seafood and berries.
 They named it Kal-lut-chin, meaning land jutting into a bay.
 The island was renamed for Jacinto Caamaño, a Spanish explorer.